Passover 2026

 The solution explained in the Code of Jewish Law is the “Sale of Chametz,” in which the food is sold to a non-Jew before Passover.
 After the holiday, the non-Jew sells it back, and it can once again be enjoyed.

-Join us for a special meal at the last hours of the Passover holiday, focused on the imminent redemption of Moshiach.
+Join us for a special feast at the last hours of the Passover holiday, focused on the imminent redemption of Moshiach.

-The Moshiach meal is a custom introduced by the Ba’al Shem Tov, the founder of Chassidism, and customarily is enjoyed with 4 cups of wine, Matzah and delicious Passover cuisine, brisket included.
+The Moshiach feast is a custom introduced by the Ba’al Shem Tov, the founder of Chassidism, and customarily is enjoyed with 4 cups of wine, Matzah and delicious Passover cuisine, brisket included.